World Sleep Day

 - Create specific Schedules and Routines so that your body knows when it is time for sleep.

 - Ensuring your bedroom is enhanced for a good night’s sleep.

-- Creating a lifestyle which promotes healthy sleep.
+- Creating a lifestyle that promotes healthy sleep.

 - Arrange to talk to a Sleep Specialist – If you are having problems sleeping, please talk first to your doctor who will likely refer you to a sleep consultant.

-- Post the Official Press Release – Every year there is a World Sleep Day Press Release.
-The World Sleep Day organization encourages distribution of the release.
+- Post the Official Press Release – Every year; there is a World Sleep Day Press Release.
+The World Sleep Day organization encourages the distribution of the release.